its-rahulsoni/java-advanced-concepts/src/main/java/multithreading/count_down_latch/concept.md

-Great!
 Let's dive into `CountDownLatch` in Java, one of the most useful synchronization utilities in `java.util.concurrent`.

 ---